yanezricardo/MailerSendNetCore/README.md

 ## How To Use

-* Clone the project and add a referece in for project or Install de nuget package.
+* Clone the project and add a referece in for project or Install the [nuget package](https://www.nuget.org/packages/MailerSendNetCore/0.0.1).
 * Configure the client in Startup file

 ```